Declare the Upcoming Twilight Zone Reboot “Obsolete”? Not So Fast

 Night Gallery‘s full name was “Rod Serling’s Night Gallery”.
 Well, I like to think of the upcoming reboot as “Jordan Peele’s Twilight Zone”, not an attempt to redo “Rod Serling’s Twilight Zone”.
 If famous classical composers could compose “variations on a theme” by previous composers and come up with some interesting work, I think we can give Peele a shot.

 And who knows?
 I think there’s a good chance we’ll be pleasantly surprised.
-Peele is a talented filmmaker who’s made it clear what a big TZ fan he is.
+Peele is a very talented filmmaker who’s made it clear what a big TZ fan he is.
 (If you haven’t seen “Get Out” yet, I recommend it.)
 I’m sure he’s giving the reboot his all, so I intend to watch it with an open mind and see what he comes up with.

 Let’s check with the Mystic Seer … *inserts penny* Should I watch the Twilight Zone reboot? *pushes lever, reads card* “That makes a good deal of sense.”